Walker family: Recent family history and business interests

 Red River Lumber Company eventually became Shasta Forests Company in the 1940s.
-For many years the Walker family, through Shasta Forests, managed much of their California timber land as an ongoing forest investment.
-Reflecting a commitment to sustainable forestry practices, over the last four decades management of Shasta Forests has engaged in tree farming and selective cutting practices to enable sustainable timber production and healthy forest ecosystems, including clean water, productive soils, wildlife habitat, forage, aesthetics and recreational opportunities.
+Over the last four decades the Walker family has managed much of their California timber land as an ongoing forest investment.
+Reflecting a commitment to sustainable forestry practices, management of Shasta Forests has engaged in tree farming and selective cutting practices to enable sustainable timber production and healthy forest ecosystems, including clean water, productive soils, wildlife habitat, forage, aesthetics and recreational opportunities.
 Shasta Forests is one of the first timber landowners in California to become FSC-certified.
 By harvesting less than growth and leaving the best trees to grow the timber volume, Shasta Forests has doubled and the forests are now healthier and more vigorous.
 The yield taxes paid by Shasta Forests and the jobs created directly and indirectly as a result of timber production have generated millions of dollars in federal, state and local tax revenues.